 - Environment - Regardless of your position on climate change, the damage pollution and waste have done to our food, air, and water supply is evident for anyone to see.
 Greenwashing betrays one of the cornerstone goals of environmentally-friendly product purchasing, as it betrays the public trust as to what kinds of chemicals are being returned, in a toxic form, to the local environment and contributing to heightened health concerns and future resource availability.

-- Consumers – While environmentally conscientious purchasing is at the forefront of the mind of modern consumers, by far the largest portion of biodegradable and environmentally friendly purchasing is done for health reasons–people do not want to dump hazardous toxins into their homes, schools, and places of business.
+- Consumers - While environmentally conscientious purchasing is at the forefront of the mind of modern consumers, by far the most significant portion of biodegradable and environmentally friendly purchasing is done for health reasons--people do not want to dump hazardous toxins into their homes, schools, and places of business.
 Greenwashing, again, betrays the public trust by misleading consumers into believing that what they are using comes with little to no health risk, leading to increased and unnecessary exposure to, quite often, undisclosed chemicals that have been proven to cause a wide range of illnesses, birth defects, and premature death.

-- Businesses – After years of effort, businesses have now seen and been provided with the incentives and tools to make socially conscious, and environmentally responsible decisions that improve the local environment, the health and well-being of their workers and customers, as well as their local community.
+- Businesses - After years of effort, companies have now seen and been provided with the incentives and tools to make socially conscious, and environmentally responsible decisions that improve the local environment, the health and well-being of their workers and customers, as well as their local community.
 Greenwashing denies these businesses their right to claim sustainable and ecologically responsible business practices, while unknowingly exposing their investors, customers, and workers to unnecessary risk.

 For More Information: